DataBridgeTech/dbqctl/readme.md

 ## Features

 - Effortless dataset import: pull in datasets (e.g. tables) from your chosen DWH with filters
-- Comprehensive data profiling: gain instant insights into your data with automatic profiling, including:
+- Comprehensive data profiling - gain instant insights into your data with automatic profiling, including:
-  - Data Types
+  - Columns, positions, Data Types
   - Null & Blank Counts
   - Min/Max/Avg Values
   - Standard Deviation
   - Most Frequent Values
   - Rows Sampling
-- Data quality checks with built-in support for:
+- Data quality checks with built-in support for various checks:
+  - Schema-level checks:
+    - `expect_columns_ordered`: Validate table columns match an ordered list
+    - `expect_columns`: Validate table has one of columns from unordered list
+    - `columns_not_present`: Validate table doesn't have any columns from the list or matching pattern
+  - Table-level:
-  - Row Count
+    - `row_count`: Count of rows in the table
+    - `raw_query`: Custom SQL query for complex validations
-  - Null Count
+  - Column-level:
+    - `not_null`: Check for null values in a column
+    - `freshness`: Check data recency based on timestamp column
+    - `uniqueness`: Check for unique values in a column
+    - `min/max`: Minimum and maximum values for numeric columns
-  - Average, Max, Min, Sum
+    - `sum`: Sum of values in a column
+    - `avg`: Average of values in a column
+    - `stddev`: Standard deviation of values in a column
 - Flexible custom SQL checks: you can define and run your own SQL-based quality rules to meet unique business requirements.

 ## Supported databases